-409 Prior research indicates that ERQM and similar statistical downscaling techniques will 410 produce output that is time synchronous with the driving GCM (Wootten et al., 2020).
+Prior research indicates that ERQM and similar statistical downscaling techniques produce output that is time synchronous with the driving GCM (Wootten et al., 2020).
 This is different from a delta method for statistical downscaling where the output is time synchronous with the observations used for training.
-In other words, ERQM and similar methods incorporate also implies that incorrect seasonal cycles in a GCM can be translated into downscaled output.
+In other words, ERQM and similar methods incorporate dynamic changes in weather sequences from a GCM into the downscaled output.
+However, this also implies that incorrect seasonal cycles in a GCM can be translated into downscaled output.
 As a result of this effect, CanESM2 and CanESM5 were excluded from subsequent analyses.